cielziyun/CODEWORDs/SKO/WEEK 7/readme.md

 [link to sketch](https://cielziyun.github.io/CODEWORDs-SKO/SKO/WEEK%207/week_7_code_with_sound/)

 # REFLECTION
 Mindmaps help me structure the ideas.
 Paper-prototype was a good method to structure the texts.
+We were also introduced to P5js libraries and references, they are helpful tools as well.

-P5js libraries and references are very helpful tools as well.
+I misunderstood the major project a little bit.
+I created a short animation based on my texts...
+It is more challenging for me to use only texts for this project.
+I've been considering how should I use texts to create a background, to create more variables and etc.